TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/introduction.rst

   for an example)

-To create a source distribution for this module, you would create a setup script, :file:`setup.py`, containing the above code, and run this command from a terminal::
+To create a source distribution for this module, you would create a setup script, :file:`setup.py`, containing the above code, and run this command kutoka a terminal::

    python setup.py sdist